wangqinNick/tp/docs/team/amalinasani.md

 Given below are my contributions to the project.

 #### Features
-* **List Command**: Added the ability to list all added tasks and modules in ra.VI.
+* **List Feature**: Added the ability to list all added tasks and modules in ra.VI.
-  * What it does: allows the user to view the list of tasks or modules.
+  * What it does: Allows the user to view the list of tasks or modules.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+  * Justification: This feature is integral to the product so that the user can view all the tasks and modules that has been added at a quick glance.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
+  * Highlights: This enhancement affects existing commands as the task index from `list` is required as a parameter for `done` and `edit` commands.
+  .
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.

-* **Done Command**: Added the ability to list all added tasks and modules in ra.VI.
+* **Done Feature**: Added the ability to mark a task as done in ra.VI.
+  * What it does: Allows the user to mark a task in the task list as done.
+  * Justification: This feature is integral to the product so that the user can update the statuses of tasks.
+  * Highlights: This enhancement affects existing commands as the task index from `list` is required as a parameter for `done` and `edit` commands.
+  .
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands.

-* **Help Command**: Added the ability to list all added tasks and modules in ra.VI.
+* **Help Feature**: Added the ability to view help messages
+  * What it does: Allows the user to view the list of tasks or modules.
+  * Justification: This feature is integral to the product so that the user can view all the tasks and modules that has been added at a quick glance.
+  * Highlights: This enhancement affects existing commands as the task index from `list` is required as a parameter for `done` and `edit` commands.
+  .
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands.

 * **Summary Command**: Added the ability to list all added tasks and modules in ra.VI.
+  * What it does: Provides seamless assistance for the usage of ra.VI.
+  * Justification: This feature is integral to the product so that the user can view all the tasks and modules that has been added at a quick glance.
+  * Highlights: This enhancement affects existing commands as the task index from `list` is required as a parameter for `done` and `edit` commands.
+  .
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands.

 * **View Timetable Command**: Added the ability to list all added tasks and modules in ra.VI.

 * **Reset Timetable Command**: Added the ability to list all added tasks and modules in ra.VI.